Automattic/dataviz-blocks/README.md

 `yarn install`

-Run the development build with watchers:
+Run the development build with JS/SCSS watchers:

 `yarn start`

+^ In case the SCSS files do not get properly watched/updated, then run `yarn watch:js` and `yarn watch:css` separately, and all should be good.
+I have noticed a conflict with wp-scripts and node-sass on my end with only one of them (the first in the order) succeeding -- something to look into later).

 ### Production

+Install the build scripts (if haven't done already):

+`yarn install`

 Build the production files with: